vparv/creative-ai/README.md

 * Remember to update this file to describe your finished Final Project.

-Have fun on the project!
+Good luck on the project!